 How does Office Delve know what's relevant to me?

-Delve shows you a mix of content from across Office 365.
+Delve shows you a mix of content from across Microsoft 365.
 You’ll see both your own documents, and documents your colleagues are working on.
-These are documents that are stored in OneDrive for Business or SharePoint in Office 365, or that have been shared with you as attachments in emails.
+These are documents that are stored in OneDrive for Business or SharePoint in Microsoft 365, or that have been shared with you as attachments in emails.

 The documents you see on your Home page aren’t organized according to a timeline, for example last modified, or in alphabetical order.
 Instead, Delve organizes documents according to what’s likely to be most relevant to you right now.
 The same is the case when you search using the search box.
 You'll see personalized search results based on what's likely to be relevant to you.